Top UK Universities For Medicine - Ranking & League Table

 Besides Oxford and Cambridge University, we’ve also curated a list of high ranking, recommended universities for you to consider if you plan to study Medicine in the UK.

 Fancy some beautiful scenery?
 Dundee University ranks No.6 in the UK and is the top medical school in Scotland.
 It’s prestige as a medical school is backed by it having the highest academic entry requirements in the UK for medicine, at 239 UCAS points.

 If you prefer the hustle and bustle of London, one cannot forego Imperial College, which ranks number 7 in the UK for medical degrees.
 Imperial College of London prides themselves on their dedication to medical research and educating the next generation of healthcare professionals.

 The University of Nottingham offers a more affordable, widely-accepted medical degree program at £24,990 per annum.
 Multiple entry pathways are available for local and international students, allowing for easier entry to study at the university.

 How To Apply To Study Medicine In The UK?

 Step 1: Choose A University

-The first step is to look for popular and high-ranking Universities in the UK which offer courses you are interested in.
+The first step is to look for popular and high-ranking Universities in the UK that offer courses you are interested in.
 Refer to the table above to start your search.
-Things to consider when applying:
+Here are some things to consider when applying:

 - Entry requirements